City of Wichita searching for new tenant for old downtown library

 The city’s decision to rent the old library for the short term helps to achieve its long-term goal of turning the building into something that would benefit the public.

-“We really have not wanted to do anything permanent until we know what the future of Century II is and what the future of the riverfront is,” said Wichita City Member of Council Jeff Blubaugh.
+“We really have not wanted to do anything permanent until we know what the future of Century II is and what the future of the riverfront is,” said Wichita City Council member Jeff Blubaugh.

 He says they are looking for a specific type of tenant.